Mycobacterium Marinum (cont.)

 - when handling, cleaning, or processing fish,

 - while swimming or working in fresh or salt water, or

 One form of the infection, known as "swimming pool granuloma," can occur when there is inadequate chlorination of swimming pools.
 However, in the U.S., most human infections with this bacteria have been associated with contact with fish tanks.

-M. marinum infection is not spread from person to person.
+M. marinum infection is not contagious; it is not spread from person to person.
 It is also not transmitted in hospitals like other common bacteria.

 Who is at risk for Mycobacterium marinum infection?